Key features of Neutral Grassland for wildlife species

-Neutral Grassland is found on shale soils or alluvial deposits in Barnsley and sustaining an ‘unimproved nature’ is important for a range of plants which cannot tolerate competition from the more vigorous grass species associated with agriculturally improved grasslands.
+Neutral Grassland is found on shale soils or alluvial deposits in Barnsley.
+Sustaining an ‘unimproved nature’ is important for a range of plants which cannot tolerate competition from more vigorous grass species associated with agriculturally improved grasslands.

-Managing sites by wide scale frequent mowing or intensive periods of grazing over the whole site will be unsuitable for many species.
+Managing sites by wide scale frequent mowing or intensive periods of grazing will be unsuitable for many species.

 Species supported by grassland

-Neutral grasslands support farmland birds such as Lapwing, Grey Partridge, Skylark, Yellow Hammer, Linnet and other finches, as well as Starling, Kestrel and Barn owl.
+Neutral Grassland supports farmland birds such as Lapwing, Grey Partridge, Skylark, Yellow Hammer, Linnet and other finches, as well as Starling, Kestrel and Barn owl.

 Voles, mice, shrews, Brown Hare, Hedgehog, Mole